 It helps to write down your life purpose, because this gives you clarity and re-enforces your commitment when the going gets tough.
 Then, you must re-read it every day, if possible, out loud with all the feeling and excitement you can muster.

 What’s more, visualize yourself as having achieved your purpose in life.
 And as you do, feel the pleasure and excitement that comes from having achieved your dream.
-If you’re having problems visualizing what it’s like in your mind’s eye, find a photograph or picture that you can carry with you that helps you get in the zone.
+If you’re having difficulty visualizing what it’s like in your mind’s eye, find a photograph or picture that you can carry with you that helps you get in the zone.

 The more you can focus on where you want to be and why you’re doing what you’re doing right now, the more you re-charge your motivation and release pent up tension.